flectra-hq/flectra/doc/setup/deploy.rst

   dbfilter = ^%d$

 .. note::
-  Setting a proper :option:`--db-filter <odoo-bin --db-filter>` is an important part of securing your deployment.
+  Setting a proper :option:`--db-filter <flectra-bin --db-filter>` is an important part of securing your deployment.
   Once it is correctly working and only matching a single database per hostname, it is strongly recommended to block access to the database manager screens,